SHANSCIENTIST/IBM-Project-54600-1662355856/README.md

 - 👋 Hi, I’m @SHANSCIENTIST
 - 👀 I’m interested in signal processing
 - 🌱 I’m currently learning B.E.,ECE
-- 💞️ I’m looking to collaborate on CLASSIFICATION OF ARRYHTHMIA BY USING 2D SPECTRAL IMAGE REPRESENTATION.
+- 💞️ I’m looking to collaborate on CLASSIFICATION OF ARRYHTHMIA BY USING 2D ECG SPECTRAL IMAGE REPRESENTATION.
 - 📫 How to reach me 6374832166

 <!---